apache/spark/docs/howto/operator/gcp/pubsub.rst

 Publishing PubSub messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``Message`` is the combination of data and (optional) attributes that a publisher sends to a topic and is eventually delivered to subscribers.
+A ``Message`` is a combination of data and (optional) attributes that a publisher sends to a topic and is eventually delivered to subscribers.
 The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubPublishOperator` operator would publish messages.

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_pubsub.py